Learning Transferable Spatiotemporal Representations from Natural Script Knowledge: Method

 {\flushleft \bf Sample and Shuffle.} Given a video $V$ and its corresponding ASR transcripts with word-level timestamps $\{(w_i,s_i)\}_{i=1}^{N_{\text{asr}}}$, where $N_{\text{asr}}$ denotes the word number, $w_i$ and $s_i$ denote the \emph{i}-th word and its timestamp respectively, we randomly choose a starting time $s_{\text{begin}}$ and sample $K$ consecutive transcripts, each with a duration of $l$ (in seconds), and an interval of 1s between adjacent transcripts,

 where $S_k$ and $E_k$ denote the beginning and ending time of the \emph{k}-th transcript.
 We consecutively sample $K$ transcripts with an interval of 1s and collect all words within $[S_k,E_k]$ for the \emph{k}-th transcript.
-Finally, we randomly shuffle the transcripts as $\{T_{o_i}\}_{i=1}^K$, which means that the $i$-th transcript in this shuffled sequence is actually the $o_i$-th transcript in the original ordered sequence.
+Finally, we randomly shuffle the transcripts as $\{T_{o_i}\}_{i=1}^K$, which means that the \emph{i}-th transcript in this shuffled sequence is actually the $o_i$-th transcript in the original ordered sequence.

-As for the video, we sample a clip between the beginning and ending time of all $K$ transcripts, \ie $[S_1,E_K]$, which contains $M$ frames as $\{F_i\}_{i=1}^{M}$.
-Specifically, we follow TSN~\citep{tsn} to divide $[S_1, E_K]$ into $M$ segments with equal length and randomly sample 1 frame from each segment.
-After the above operations, we get a video clip with $M$ frames and $K$ shuffled transcripts along the span of the video clip.
+As for the video, we sample a clip between the beginning and ending time of all $K$ transcripts, \ie, $[S_1,E_K]$, which contains $M$ frames as $\{F_i\}_{i=1}^{M}$.
+Specifically, we follow TSN~\cite{tsn} to divide $[S_1, E_K]$ into $M$ segments with equal length and randomly sample 1 frame from each segment.
+After that, we get a video clip with $M$ frames and $K$ shuffled transcripts along the span of the video clip.

 {\flushleft \bf Sorting Transcripts.} Given the shuffled transcripts $\{T_{o_i}\}_{i=1}^K$ and the corresponding video clip $\{F_i\}_{i=1}^{M}$, we first feed the transcripts in parallel to encode \emph{unordered} text representations $\{t_{o_i}\}_{i=1}^K$.
-We then mask a large proportion of the video clip among the spatial and temporal dimension as the input of the video encoder to encode video representations $\{v_j\}_{j=0}^N$, where $N$ denotes the number of the unmasked video patches, and $v_0$ is the representation of the [CLS] token.
-It is worth noting that \textit{we do not add the extra [MASK] token, and we have no explicit reconstruction target}, which is different from previous works \citep{VideoMAE,VideoMAE_Kaiming}.
-We mask the video clip as a means of data augmentation since it provides corrupted knowledge for SortFormer to realize the pretext task of TVTS.
+We then randomly sample the frame patches by masking a large proportion of the video clip among the spatial and temporal dimension as the input of a vision transformer to encode video representations $\{v_j\}_{j=0}^N$, where $N$ denotes the number of the unmasked video patches, and $v_0$ is the representation of the [CLS] token.
+It is worth noting that \textit{we do not add the extra [MASK] token, and we have no explicit reconstruction target}, which is different from previous works \cite{VideoMAE,VideoMAE_Kaiming}.
+We sample video frame patches as a means of data augmentation since it provides corrupted knowledge for our model to perform the pretext task of TVTS.
 Such a strategy also reduces the computational cost during pre-training as the attention is calculated on fewer patches.